naparuba/tanuki-www/content/pages/docs/agent/options.md

   will merge with configuration files loaded earlier, with the later values overriding the earlier values.

 * `-config-dir` - A directory of configuration files to load.
-Consul will load all files in this directory ending in ".json" as configuration files in alphabetical order.
+XXX will load all files in this directory ending in ".json" as configuration files in alphabetical order.
 For more information on the format of the configuration files, see the "Configuration Files" section below.